 If misinformation crowds out the truth, how can Americans communicate with one another about important issues?
 In this book, Adam Berinsky examines why political rumors exist and persist despite their unsubstantiated and refuted claims, who is most likely to believe them, and how to combat them.

 Delve into the essence of citizenship and the part we play in the functioning of our government.
 From rights and responsibilities to creating the Constitution and the shape of the government, citizens have a central role in the governance of the United States.
-It explores the duties and responsibilities of an American citizen, it also explains the three branches of government and the political processes that influence their functioning.

 In this short, accessible book, leading democratic theorist Jason Brennan guides readers through the evolution of the concept of democracy and actual democratic practice over time to help them understand the foundations of this longstanding and yet newly fragile political system.